 A valuable lesson on the failure of input design when changing orientation is the case of a LinkedIn mobile app.
 Things go well when the mobile screen is in a vertical direction, as users can input data normally.
 However, when the screen is horizontal, the keyboard spreads over the input fields, as shown below.
 Consequently, users are unable to see what they are entering, which is so unpleasant.

 In contrast, Google has a very smart design in the layout of Gmail.
-It shows clear input fields in both orientation.
-With this design, users can enjoy wider text box while the screen changes to portrait landscape.
+It shows clear input fields in both orientations.
+With this design, users can enjoy a wider text box while the screen changes to a portrait landscape.
 This is such a typical case study for mobile designers.